ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 ---
 layout: post
 title:  "How to get your project back on track"
-date:   2021-01-23 07:00:00 +0100
+date:   2021-02-20 07:00:00 +0100
 published: true
 categories: management leadership people
-image: assets/images/3-levers.jpg
+image: assets/images/whale-tail.jpg
 ---

-## Getting 2021 started on the right foot

-*We'll be looking at different tools to get ourselves into shape for the new year.*
-*I'll be sharing some of my favourite techniques, that have worked well for me and others in the past.*
-*In this first part of the series, we'll look at 3 straight-forward "levers" you can pull, to put a lagging project back-on-track.*
+This article includes tips that I've learned from my experience working at Booking.com and Amazon EC2; all views expressed are my own.

+*Title picture: A train in the Netherlands goes off the tracks, to be saved by decorative whale tail sculpture, much to the surprised relief of the train driver.
+Courtesty ANP/SplashNews.com*

 ## Three levers you can pull when your project falls behind